-I master records out of Neato Mastering in Berkeley, California.
+I master records out of Oakland, California.
 The mastering room is stocked with analog gear by Manley, SPL, Maselec, Neve, and GML.
 I listen on PMC BB5XBD Speakers with custom Bryston Amplification and RADAR A/D/A conversion.
 It's sweet!
-Come on by and let's listen to records.

 I transfer analog tapes on an ATR-102 tape machine, refurbished by ATR Magnetic's Mike Spitz, with conversion by Metric Halo.
 I have a souped-up KAB-modified Technics 1200 turntable with upgraded tonearm wiring, external power supply and an array of styli.
 And, oh yes, I can work at 78rpm.
 For cassettes, I use a Nakamichi cassette deck rebuilt and calibrated by Willy Hermann.
 For audio restoration, I primarily use iZotope and CEDAR (with as light a touch as necessary - that's my working philosophy).
 If your analog tapes have speed anomalies and you have the budget, I highly recommend working with Jamie Howarth / Plangent Process.